Shortcuts

 [PgDn] [PgUp]

-Pressing the "page down" key will change the date to the beginning of the month, then that of the previous month with each succeeding press.
+Pressing the "page down" key will change the date to the beginning of the month for the currently displayed date, then that of the previous month with each succeeding press.
 The "page up" key advances to the end of the month and then each succeeding month end.
 As with other date shortcuts, the current date is inserted if the date is blank.
 To quickly enter the start of the current month in a blank date field, press [PgDn] twice (unless the current date is the start date).

 Tip: If you are trying to set the date to the end of a past month, press [PgDn] (start of month) until you see the start of the desired month, then press [PgUp] once.
 Do the opposite to quickly find the beginning of a future month.
 In the same way, you can go to the start or end of a month, then use the other keys to advance or roll back the date one day at a time.